qjuanp/react-scaffolding/readme.md

 - `react-dom`
     Implementation that brings react into webbrowser app with all required interaction with the browser DOM

+### SASS

+> Descriptions taken from [here][2]

+- `node-sass`
+    Provides binding for Node.js to LibSass, a Sass compiler.

+- `sass-loader`
+    Is a loader for Webpack for compiling SCSS/Sass files.

+- `mini-css-extract-plugin`
+    Extracts our CSS out of the JavaScript bundle into a separate file, essential for production builds.

 # Steps
 1. Create application folders
     - `public`